indexmod/archive/edit.md

 # Prose.io editor

-You may edit every page in Prose.io editor using link "Edit the "page name"" at top-left section of each page.
-To save  changes you may need authorize as [GitHub](https://github.com/join) user.
+Every page may be edited in [Prose.io](www.prose.io) editor using link "Edit the "page name"" at top-left section of each page.
+To save  changes you may need have an account and be authorized as [GitHub](https://github.com/join) user.

 `Updated Mar.
 2018 (Andrei Dei)`